amirianos/copoex/README.md

 1. After building or downloading the binary, run the exporter by specifying your configuration file:

-    ./copoex
+    ./copoex -commands CONFIG_PATH -port ":PORT_NUMBER"

-   NOTE that you must place the `commands.yaml` file next to the `copoex` binary file.
+   Note that the default port number is `8099`, and the default `commands.yaml` file path is located next to the copoex binary file.
+If you want to change these default values, you can run it with the `-commands` and `-port` switches.

 2. By default, the exporter will be available at http://INSTANCE_IP:8099/metrics for Prometheus to scrape.

 ## Command-Line Options

-    -config: Path to the YAML configuration file (default: config.yaml).
+    -commands: Path to the YAML commands file (default: commands.yaml).
-    -port: Port for exposing the Prometheus metrics (default: 8080).
+    -port: Port for exposing the Prometheus metrics (default: 8099).

 ## Prometheus Integration